-The Program requires all students to be available for class and instructional activities from 8:00 am - 5:00 pm Monday through Friday regardless of the posted class schedule.
+The Program requires all students to be available for class and other instructional activities from 8:00 am - 5:00 pm Monday through Friday regardless of the posted class schedule.
 The Program may schedule courses and learning activities in evening (5- 9 pm) and on weekends.
 Due to the nature of the Program, courses, lectures, and exams may need to be moved on short notice.
 Students are expected to check the Program calendar frequently.

 The Program's curriculum is designed to provide the education and professionalism training required to be a competent clinical registered dietitian nutritionist.
 Reliability and punctuality are expectations of professionals in the workplace.
 Attendance at all classes is considered an aspect of professional responsibility and individual dependability.
 The Program is fast-paced and builds upon previous instruction.
 In addition, class discussions and other interactions aid in the development of the clinical registered dietitian nutritionist role.
 Important information may only be presented once, therefore the Program requires students to attend all lectures, activities, clinics, and other scheduled functions.
 This includes arriving on time and remaining until the class, clinic, or other function has ended.
 Since attendance is required of all students, formal attendance will be taken.
+The Program and all scheduled activities and supervised practice experiences requires priority.
+Missed events will result in an attendance violation, potential grade reduction, remediation, delayed graduation, and/or dismissal.

 Occasionally, students may be required to attend educational events on the weekends.
 Should this be required, notification will be provided in advance.
-Additionally, students may be required to attend remediation on academic content during the inter-trimester breaks.
-Students may also be required to attend a disciplinary meeting during the inter-trimester break.
+Additionally, students may be required to attend remediation on academic content during the inter-trimester recesses.
+Students may also be required to attend a disciplinary meeting during the inter-trimester recess.